 Pre-pandemic, they had a draw/write project where they sat at a table and pushed notebooks back and forth.
 Ariel wrote poems around Natalie’s illustrations.
 Natalie painted around Ariel’s verses.
 It was a way to connect as siblings and to collaborate across their disciplines.
 But once lockdown started, they had to modify their process.

 And so, through the first four months of the pandemic, two boxes of paper moved between mailboxes, following social distancing protocols.

 The result is Pandemic Papers Phase One.
-75 unbound pages have been collected, printed on specially selected tactile paper, in a handmade folder, made of Canadian handmade artisan paper.
+The unbound pages have been collected, printed on specially selected tactile paper, in a handmade folder, made of Canadian handmade artisan paper.
 Each book includes a saddle-stitched insert discussing the scope of the work.
-All copies are signed by the author and the artist.